 How Much Does a Vermont Auto Dealer Bond Cost?

-Fortunately, the bond amount is not the out-of-pocket cost paid by the auto dealer.
-Instead, the surety company providing the bond calculates the bond premium (cost) as a percentage of the bond total.
-The bond premium ranges from 1 to 10% for most auto dealers.
+The bond amount is not the out-of-pocket cost paid by the auto dealer.
+The surety company providing the bond calculates the bond premium (cost) as a percentage of the bond total.
+The bond premium ranges from 1 to 10 percent for most auto dealers.

-A check of personal credit is necessary as part of the bond pricing process, to determine how much risk an auto dealer represents to the surety company.
-Individuals or dealerships with less than ideal credit history will pay a higher bond premium than those who have a strong financial track record.
+A check of personal credit is necessary as part of the bond pricing process to determine how much risk an auto dealer represents to the surety company.
+Individuals or dealerships with less than ideal credit history can still obtain a bond, but they will pay a higher bond premium than those who have a strong financial track record.

-How do You Get a Vermont Auto Dealer Bond?
+How Do I Renew My Vermont Auto Dealer Bond?